-On this episode of The Chaise Lounge, Nick chats with Larah Moravek from Dutch East Design and Dieter Cartwright from Warren Red.
-This power couple shares their journey from their design beginnings, a chance meeting through a mutual friend, and how they have joined forces.
+On this episode of The Lounge, Nick chats with Larah Moravek from Dutch East Design and Dieter Cartwright from Warren Red.
+This power couple shares their journey from their design beginnings, the chance at meeting through a mutual friend, and how they have joined forces.

 Getting to know Larah & Dieter